What's My Mantra?

 I start asking: "What does safe mean?"
 "What is harm?"
 "Can I really keep myself safe from harm?"
 "Can I think of a time when I felt unsafe and everything worked out fine...perhaps even better than fine?"
 I can.
 And last I checked, I'm still standing.
 I'm still here.
 I'm still living my purpose despite all the seemingly unsafe moments in my life.

 It's easy to argue with reality when I ponder the topics of safety and harm.
-Fear takes over and my mind monkeys and their pet, my inner lizard who lives in constant readiness for fight or flight, are back on top.
+Fear takes over and my mind monkeys and their pet, my inner lizard who lives in constant readiness for fight or flight or freeze, are back on top.

 And so, this part of the mantra reminds me to stop arguing with what is.
 It helps me accept that even when I stand in harm's way, I am always safe and living what is intended for me.